aldent95/NotEvil-Watchdogs/README.md

 ```

-As long as you fit this Json format with a simple parser the “program” can take that data.
+As long as you fit this Json format with a simple parser or in Json format in the pop up dialogue box, the “program” can take that data.

 This “Program” contains a basic csv parser that is tuned to A Rabobank Data set which is also included and can be used as an example of what is required.

 ### 3. Web Application